 Having your pet neutered can prevent unwanted litters, improve a pet’s overall health, and help to prevent overpopulation among pets.

 We are located on the east side of Sioux Falls, right off I-229.
-You'll find us on E 10th St. right across from Nelson Park.
+You'll find us near the corner of E 10th Street and Cliff avenue, right across the street from the Drake Springs Family Aquatic Center.

 Phone: 605-334-2412